 Here is a great article that informs you on how to mix edibles into your current landscaping.

-8. Leave The Canned Goods On The Grocery Store Shelf…You Can Make Your Own
+8. Leave The Canned Groceries on the Shelf…You Can Make Your Own

 Preserving your own food allows you to take full advantage of growing your own food.
 It is inevitable if you plant enough of something, you will have more than you can eat in a season.